Alpha-Lipoic Acid

 Can you take alpha lipoic acid long term?

 Alpha-lipoic acid is a natural protective antioxidant that's found in foods and made by our bodies.
-There's some early evidence that long-term use of alpha-lipoic acid might help with the symptoms of dementia.
+There's some early evidence that long-term use of alpha-lipoic acid might help with the concerns of dementia.
 Other studies suggest that an alpha-lipoic acid cream might help skin damage related to aging.

 Does alpha lipoic acid boost immune system?